T0ster30/gnome-shell-extension-duolingo-status/README.md

 Thanks to FatCow WebHosting for the ruby icon, that has been slightly altered, the medal icon and, the flame icon: [link](http://www.fatcow.com/free-icons/) [Creative Commons](http://creativecommons.org/licenses/by/3.0/us/).
 Thanks to IconFinder for finding my icons.

+Please note: I'm still learning to monkey-patch extensions, so it may not work.